FA Cup Final: Chelsea vs Manchester City predictions, team news, betting tips, odds and Bet Builder

 Chelsea vs Manchester City betting odds

-Sign up with bet365 to bet on Saturday's big game.
+Sign up with bet365 to bet on today's big game.
 Here are the latest odds:

 |To lift the trophy